-The other thing too is, how do people maintain their DHOAS payments after they discharge?
-Well, active reserves, 20 days, that's your magic number.
-If you maintain your 20 days in the active Reserves, you will keep ticking up your DHOAS, and on, and on, and on it will go.
-The other thing, if you don’t do that, you will just take your credit and it will slowly decline until you run out.
+20 days is your magic number (for reserves).
+If you maintain your 20 days in the active Reserves, you will keep ticking up your DHOAS, and on it will go.
+If you don’t do that, you will just take your credit and it will slowly decline until you run out.

 There have been lots of people out there that have done 10 years after they’ve gotten out of the military, and they’re like, “Sweet, where’s my DHOAS now?”

 Guess what?
 You need to get your paperwork together within 5 years of getting out of the military.
 If you don’t do 20 years, you’re going to revert back to tier one and it will get paid out at that.
 Even though you’ve passed up into tier three, you need to go over 20 years to maintain that.